zcash/zips/draft-noamchom67-manufacturing-consent.rst

 for the public good of the Zcash ecosystem.
 <https://zcashcommunitygrants.org/>

-"Financial Privacy Fund", also called "FPF" refers to the start-up non-profit organization incorporated and based in the Cayman Islands.
+"Financial Privacy Foundation", also called "FPF" refers to the start-up non-profit organization incorporated and based in the Cayman Islands.
 <https://www.financialprivacyfoundation.org/>